KapilKumar2002/unjdigital_task/README.md

 ---

-## 🙌 Final Note
+## 🧾 Summary

-This project is a complete and clean implementation of a user directory app using best practices in Flutter development.
-Every screen, action, and state is handled thoughtfully to ensure scalability, performance, and maintainability.
+This project demonstrates a comprehensive implementation of a user directory system with the following covered:

+- **Clean Architecture** for modular, testable, and scalable code.
+- **BLoC pattern** for state management.
+- **Pagination with infinite scroll**, including shimmer loading effects.
+- **Local caching using Hive**, with persistence after restart.
+- **CRUD operations** on user data simulated locally.
+- **Robust error handling** with retry mechanisms.
+- **Search feature** to filter users by name or email.

+All critical and bonus points of the assignment have been carefully implemented to reflect best practices in Flutter development.

 > Built with ❤️ using Flutter + BLoC + Hive